Core Concepts

 Section titled “Agent Sessions”An agent session is an AI coding agent conversation running inside a workspace container.
 Sessions use the Agent Communication Protocol (ACP) to communicate between the browser and the agent process.

-SAM supports four AI coding agents:
+SAM supports six AI coding agents:

 | Agent | Provider | API Key Variable |